 This year I’ve heard two people complaining of mouth ulcers from vaping.
 While there may well be side effects from quitting vaping – we do that know a very small minority of people are allergic to propylene glycol, and that it can cause sore or dry throats – some reported side effects are also identical to those caused by quitting smoking.

-So here’s an overview of what to expect when you stop using tobacco cigarettes!
+So here’s an overview of the negative effects of quitting smoking to expect when you stop using tobacco cigarettes!

 1. Mouth Ulcers after Quitting Smoking